dsuryd/dotNetify-Elements/README.md

 ## DotNetify-Elements

-A library of React components for cross-platform .NET back-end, communicating in real-time through WebSocket.
+A library of React components for cross-platform .NET back-end, communicating in real-time through WebSocket with SignalR.

 [**View documentation and live demo**](http://dotnetify.net/elements)

+### What's New

+- v0.5: support for Web Component standard.
+Use elements like regular HTML tags; no build system required.
+- v0.4: editable data grid.

 ### About This Repo